🍂 Black Friday Deal – Save up to 60% on your first year with Paymo!

 • Digital design tools such as the Adobe Creative Cloud, computer-aided design (CAD) software, 3D modeling, and simulation software to design and test sustainable products and systems more efficiently.

-• Data analytics tools such as Tableau, Microsoft Power BI, Google Data Studio to analyze environmental impact, identify areas for improvement, and develop data-driven solutions.
+• Data analytics tools such as ThoughtSpot, Tableau, Microsoft Power BI, Google Data Studio to analyze environmental impact, identify areas for improvement, and develop data-driven solutions.

 • Collaboration platforms like Slack, Zoom, and Miro to facilitate communication, idea sharing, and teamwork, which are critical for green creativity.